 COVID-19 and Our Response

 Your safety and the safety of our communities is our priority.
-As the situation surrounding the coronavirus continues to evolve, we are taking extra measures to ensure the ongoing safety of our customers and employees.
-And, we are implementing our plans to provide safe, reliable service to you.
+As the situation surrounding the coronavirus continues to evolve, we are taking extra measures to ensure the ongoing safety of our customers and employees while delivering safe, reliable service to you.

 RG&E will begin to resume work that was delayed by the COVID-19 situation.
 RG&E President and CEO Carl Taylor shares a message with you about the phased approach and what you can expect.